 We provide an official email account, access to our online office management system, a flag and EPOA t-shirt, raincoat and hoodie, and support from the other members of the board.
 Above all, we offer a rewarding and (we hope!) fun and rewarding experience.

-How do I become a candidate for the board?
+How do I become a candidate of the board?

 Individuals who wish to stand for the board should discuss their candidacy with their organisation to get their support.
 They should then email email@example.com to declare their candidacy, and questions about the process or the roles can also be sent to this address.
 Whilst we prefer to hear from candidates in advance of the AGM, the latest point at which a candidacy can be declared is at the AGM itself.